srijan-paul/jam/src/css/README.md

 # Jam CSS

 The Jam CSS parser and linter.
-Currently a work in progress, and nowhere near ready for production use.
+Currently incomplete, and nowhere near ready for production use.